ChemFM as a Scaling Law Guided Foundation Model Pre-trained on Informative Chemicals: Methods

 \subsection{Experimental setting on MoleculeNet benchmark for property prediction}

-We began by fine-tuning the ChemFM model on datasets from the MoleculeNet benchmark\cite{moleculenet} (dataset descriptions are provided in Supplementary Table~\ref{table:dataset_molecule_net}).
-While many methods have been developed and evaluated on the MoleculeNet benchmark, comparisons between them are often problematic due to variations in dataset splitting strategies and random seed selections across studies.
+We began by fine-tuning the ChemFM model on datasets from the MoleculeNet benchmark\cite{moleculenet} (dataset descriptions are provided in Supplementary Table~\ref{table:dataset_molecule_net}). { While many methods have been developed and evaluated on the MoleculeNet benchmark, comparisons between them are often problematic due to variations in dataset splitting strategies and random seed selections across studies.
 This issue is particularly exacerbated by the ``scaffold'' split, which partitions molecules based on structural scaffolds.
-Although this method creates more structurally diverse and challenging train/validation/test folds than random splitting, it can result in significantly different test sets across experiments, complicating cross-study comparisons.
+Although this method creates more structurally diverse and challenging train/validation/test folds than random splitting, it can result in significantly different test sets across experiments, complicating cross-study comparisons.}

-To ensure a comprehensive evaluation of ChemFM, we conducted three distinct sets of comparisons with existing methods, all using the same train/validation/test datasets.
-We excluded methods that are not open-sourced since verifying their dataset splits is not possible.
+{ To ensure a comprehensive evaluation of ChemFM, we conducted three distinct sets of comparisons with existing methods, all using the same train/validation/test datasets.
+We excluded methods that are not open-sourced since verifying their dataset splits is not possible.}

 \textbf{Comparison set 1:} We first fine-tuned both ChemFM-1B and ChemFM-3B models on standard MoleculeNet datasets\cite{moleculenet}, as provided in the MoleculeNet paper.
 Different datasets used different scaffold methods and are detailed in Supplementary Table~\ref{table:dataset_molecule_net}.
-The methods we compared against include MoleculeNet models\cite{moleculenet}, Direct Message Passing Neural Networks (D-MPNN or Chemprop)\cite{dmpnn}, and MolMapNet (MMNB)\cite{MMNB}.
-We conducted a random search for the training hyperparameters and LoRA configurations for each dataset, with the selected hyperparameters detailed in Supplementary Table~\ref{table:hyperparameter_moleculenet}. \emph{Importantly, hyperparameter tuning was based solely on validation performance, and no tuning was performed on the test datasets.} We evaluated our models across three folds and reported the average performance, along with the corresponding split method and evaluation metrics, in Extended Data Table~\ref{table:rst_prop_prediction}.
+The methods we compared against include {SMILES Transformer~\cite{smilestransformer}}, MoleculeNet models\cite{moleculenet}, Direct Message Passing Neural Networks (D-MPNN or Chemprop)\cite{dmpnn}, MolMapNet (MMNB)\cite{MMNB}, and {Chemformer\cite{chemformer}}.
+We conducted a random search for the training hyperparameters and LoRA configurations for each dataset, with the selected hyperparameters detailed in Supplementary Table~\ref{table:hyperparameter_moleculenet}. \emph{Importantly, hyperparameter tuning was based solely on validation performance, and no tuning was performed on the test datasets.} We evaluated our models across three folds and reported the average performance, along with the corresponding split method and evaluation metrics, in Supplementary Table~\ref{table:rst_prop_prediction}.